15 Eunomia

-Eunomia (minor planet designation 15 Eunomia) is a very large asteroid in the inner asteroid belt.
+15 Eunomia is a very large asteroid in the middle asteroid belt.
 It is the largest of the stony (S-type) asteroids, with 3 Juno as a close second.
 It is quite a massive asteroid, in 6th to 8th place (to within measurement uncertainties).
 It is the largest Eunomian asteroid, and is estimated to contain 1% of the mass of the asteroid belt.